bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

-  - `expression`: This field, which is of type [`Expression`](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L412C4-L426) contains the actual subscription expression as a string type as well as expression grammar version.
+  - `expression`: This field, which is of type [`Expression`](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L412C4-L426) contains the actual subscription expression as a string type as well as the version of the expression grammar.

   - `consumers`: This field is an array of type [`ConsumerInfo`](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L428-L453),